DialogInsight/DIAnalytics_Android/README.md

 - Firebase project and his "google-services.json".
 For more information, refer to [Firebase Cloud Messaging docs][1]
 - Application ID provided by Dialog Insight

+## Exemple

+The example project won't compile until you add your own “google-services.json” at the root of your application module.
+The “google-services.json” file can be found in your Firebase console.

 ## Installation

 1. Add Google Services to your project build.gradle dependencies: